+44 (0)113 343 3495

 My research interests encompass two overlapping areas.
 The first is nineteenth- and early twentieth-century French and comparative literature, with particular emphases on cultural exchange, the reception of fin-de-siècle literature, and the concepts of dilettantism and cosmopolitanism.
 This research has led to publications on Baudelaire, Bourget, Laforgue, Rimbaud, Rodenbach, Henry James, Thomas Mann and Oscar Wilde.
 I am currently working on the transnational cultural field in the nineteenth century, which is linked to my membership of Writing 1900, an international and cross-disciplinary research network:

 My second area of research is informed by my wider interest in English, French and German literature from a comparative perspective, stretching from Montaigne to W. G. Sebald.
 This includes my first book, Dilettantism and its Values: From Weimar Classicism to the Fin de Siècle (Legenda, 2006), and an ongoing interest in digression, experimentation and narratology.
 In 2011 I co-edited with Dr Jo Catling (UEA) a volume of essays on W. G. Sebald, entitled Saturn's Moons: W. G. Sebald - A Handbook (Legenda).
+In recent years I have become particularly interested in questions of transnational cultural exchange and representation, including an ongoing collaboration on writings from World War One with Dr Berkan Ulu (Inonu University, Turkey).

 I am on the Executive Committee of the British Comparative Literature Association: